Nameless Rumia's Wiki

 Super Chat

-On January 12, 2017, the “Super Chat” feature was introduced,13) allowing users to pay to have a message highlighted and temporarily pinned in a ticker if they pay $5.00 minimum.
-In addition, users can send an animated “Super Sticker” which were added on November 5, 2019.14) Of course, some streamers may disable either or both or, alternatively, have yet to monetize their channel.
+On January 12, 2017, the 'Super Chat' feature was introduced,14) which allows users to pay to have their own message highlighted and temporarily pinned in a ticker if they pay $5.00 minimum.
+Furthermore, users can send an animated 'Super Sticker', which were added on November 5, 2019.15) Of course, some streamers may disable either or both or, alternatively, have yet to monetize their channel.

 Amount (USD) Background color Character limit Ticker timer